 School staff receive training to help to identify signs of extremism.
-Opportunities are provided in the curriculum to enable pupils to discuss issues of religion, ethnicity and culture and the school follows the DfE advice Promoting fundamental British Values as part of SMCS (spiritual, moral, social and cultural education) in Schools (2014).
+Opportunities are provided in the curriculum to enable pupils to discuss issues of religion, ethnicity and culture and Fowey Primary Schoolfollows the DfE advice Promoting fundamental British Values as part of SMCS (spiritual, moral, social and cultural education) in Schools (2014).